shagu/ShaguController/README.md

   - account: your account name
   - password: your account password
   - 1000: the delay it waits before entering your credentials

+You can now launch the game from within the SteamDeck UI and it will automatically log you in.